apache/cordova-docs/docs/en/edge/guide/platforms/ios/plugin.md

             <param name="ios-package" value="Echo" />
         </feature>

-Then we would add the following files (`Echo.h` and `Echo.m`) to the Plugins directory inside our Cordova-iOS application directory:
+Then we would add the following files (`Echo.h` and `Echo.m`) to the Plugins folder inside our Cordova-iOS application folder:

         /********* Echo.h Cordova Plugin Header *******/